vekatze/json-nt/readme.md

 # json-nt

-A (currently non-optimized) JSON parser for the [Neut](https://vekatze.github.io/neut/) programming language.
+A JSON parser for the [Neut](https://vekatze.github.io/neut/) programming language.

 ## Summary